 Your wealth management firm is probably using artificial intelligence (AI), but are you managing the risks?

 Like any new technology, you can’t just plug in AI and assume it will handle compliance on its own.
-As your wealth management firm adopts or expands its use of AI, what are the key risk areas to watch, and how can you ensure AI is managed effectively while staying aligned with evolving regulatory expectations?
-Let’s take a closer look.
+So what are the key risk areas to watch, and how can you ensure AI is managed effectively while staying aligned with evolving regulatory expectations?

 AI risk areas